kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 The analysis of product category distribution highlights the top 10 most popular categories in the dataset.
 The **bed, bath, and table** category leads with **3,029 products (9.19%)**, followed by **sports leisure** at **2,867 products (8.70%)**, and **furniture decor** with **2,657 products (8.06%)**.
 Other notable categories include **health beauty (7.42%)**, **housewares (7.09%)**, and **auto (5.77%)**.
 The categories **computers accessories**, **toys**, **watches gifts**, and **telephony** each make up between **3.44% and 4.97%** of the total products.

-The distribution shows that the marketplace offers a wide range of categories, with household and lifestyle-related items dominating the catalog.
+The distribution shows that the marketplace offers a wide range of categories, with household and lifestyle-related products dominating the catalog.
 These insights are crucial for developing the recommendation system, as they help in identifying key product categories that contribute significantly to customer engagement.
 Tailoring recommendations based on these popular categories could enhance customer satisfaction and increase sales.

 | Index | Value              | Potential_Match    | Similarity |
 |-------|--------------------|--------------------|------------|